What the Anthropic AI safety saga is really all about

 Yet the self-imposed guardrails the firm laid right down to construct that model might now be forming obstacles to its success.

-Anthropic might wish to take be aware.
+Anthropic might wish to take word.

 OpenAI and the weekend of Sam